TuneIn: Sports

 In August 2015, TuneIn announced deals with Major League Baseball, the Premier League and the Bundesliga for live play-by-play coverage as part of its new Premium service.
 The deal also included the ability to cover minor league affiliates.
 In October 2015, the NFL announced a deal with TuneIn to broadcast live, play-by-play coverage of all NFL games to its premium subscribers.

 On December 22, 2015, the National Hockey League (NHL) announced that TuneIn would gain radio rights to the NHL.
 TuneIn would create an individual station for every NHL team to simulcast their home market broadcasts on.
 Additionally, TuneIn would create a replay channel for each team so fans could listen to the archived games.
 They would also create a 24/7 NHL Channel, and the NHL would embed TuneIn's players onto the NHL.com website.
 All TuneIn NHL items would be made available to the public for free.
 The first broadcasts for TuneIn began on January 1, 2016.

 On February 15, 2019, the Oakland Athletics announced a deal with TuneIn to launch "A's Cast", an internet radio station that would carry Athletics-related content, as well as in-market radio broadcasts of Athletics games beginning in the 2020 season; the agreement eschewed a traditional flagship station and left games unavailable over-the-air in the Bay Area, although the Athletics continued to maintain a radio network in other parts of the team's market.
-However, in July 2020, only one week into the shortened season, the team opted out of the TuneIn agreement and signed with KNEW as a flagship station.
-As part of the agreement, A's Cast also moved to competitor iHeartRadio.
-The team cited that terrestrial radio was more "inclusive" to fans, as well as criticism from listeners that found the streaming-only model confusing (including some who believed they would need a TuneIn Premium subscription to listen to A's games, even though this was not the case).
+However, in July 2020, only one week into the shortened season, the team opted out of the TuneIn agreement and signed with iHeartMedia instead, with KNEW as flagship station and A's Cast moved to iHeartRadio.
+The team cited that terrestrial radio was more "inclusive" to fans, as well as criticism from listeners who found the streaming-only model to be confusing (including some who believed they would need a TuneIn Premium subscription to listen to A's games, even though this was not the case).

+On November 4, 2021, TuneIn announced a partnership with British broadcaster News Broadcasting to carry Talksport on the platform.

 On September 22, 2022, the Anaheim Ducks announced a similar arrangement, moving its radio broadcasts exclusively to the "Ducks Stream" channel on TuneIn.

-In August 2020, TuneIn removed MLB and NBA content from its platform with no explanation given.
-The following month, TuneIn also removed NFL content from its platform without explanation.

-As of August 2021, NFL content returned on TuneIn's platform.

 In March 2022, TuneIn signed a multi-year agreement with Major League Baseball to be an official audio partner, giving premium users access to live and on-demand play by play of all games, post-game analysis, and Spanish language broadcasts.

 On August 5, 2022, TuneIn announced they would carry all English Premier League matches.